 Mr. Yount, of Tennessee, started taking Risperdal when he was just five years old.
 He too developed gynecomastia.

-Our firm is one of the largest personal injury firms in the country, with more than 300 attorneys and a support staff of 1,500.
-To date, we have won more than $2 billion for 200,000 clients.
+Our firm is one of the largest personal injury firms in the country, with nearly 350 attorneys and a support staff of about 2,000.
+To date, we have recovered $5 billion for 200,000 clients.

 Our attorneys fight to hold pharmaceutical companies accountable when their negligence harms patients.
 If you or a loved one has suffered side effects after taking Invega, please contact us.
 Don’t wait; these cases are time-sensitive, and you may be entitled to compensation.